 - Exchange students from foreign universities who wish to come to study at Saint Paul University must first contact the international relations office of their home institution to find out the conditions for applying.

 - They must pay their tuition and general fees to their home institution before departing for Canada.
 They are exempted from paying tuition and general fees to Saint Paul University during the exchange period.
 However, students are fully responsible for costs related to board, lodging, travel and other compulsory campus fees, including a subscription to the University Health Insurance Plan (UHIP).
-There is NO exception, even if the students have arranged for overseas insurance coverage in their home country.
+There are NO exceptions, even if the students have arranged for overseas insurance coverage in their home country.

-- All the files from prospective candidates must be sent by the international offices of partner institutions to the Director of the International Services Office at Saint Paul University.
+- All the files from prospective candidates must be sent by the international offices of partner institutions to the Director of the International Office at Saint Paul University.

 - Once the applications are approved, the Faculty provides a letter of acceptance necessary for study permits, and the International Services Office prepares welcome letters and an information package.

-- Students will receive all the documents from the international offices of their home institutions at the end of June or at the beginning of November, depending on the students’ participation period in the exchange.
+- Students will receive all the documents from the international offices of their home institutions at the end of June or at the beginning of November, depending on students’ participation period in the exchange.